Bad-Jubies/bad-jubies.github.io/_posts/2020-9-17-RCE-NOW-WHAT.md

 # FTP

-FTP file transfers are a piece of cake with the python pyftpdlib library.
+FTP file transfers are a piece of cake with the python [pyftpdlib](https://github.com/giampaolo/pyftpdlib) module.
 You can install the library with `pip install pyftpdlib`.

 Once installed, you can start the server with the following command:
 ```sh